Starlink RV Kit

 There's a real quality-of-life difference between monitoring your data usage every day and just not thinking about it.
 When you're working a video call from a campground in Colorado and your partner is streaming a movie in the back, you don't want to be checking your data meter.
 Roam Unlimited means you never have to.

-For full-time RVers, the $115 premium over Roam 100GB is worth it.
-You're paying for the freedom to use your internet like you would at home.
-No rationing, no stress, no mid-month decisions about whether to upgrade.
+For a true heavy user, the $95 premium over Roam 300GB is worth it.
+You're paying for the freedom to use your internet like you would at home, with no rationing and no mid-month decisions about whether to upgrade.

 If any of these apply to you, Roam Unlimited is the right call:

-- You work remotely with regular video calls or cloud file syncing
+• You work remotely with heavy cloud file syncing or large daily uploads

-- You don't want to think about data usage at all
+• You simply never want to think about data usage at all

 Why Residential doesn't work well for RVs

-The Residential plan costs $120 per month, which is $45 less than Roam Unlimited.
-That price difference tempts a lot of new RVers into making the wrong choice.
+The Residential Max plan costs $120 per month, and the entry Residential Lite tier is just $50.
+Those numbers undercut Roam and tempt a lot of new RVers into making the wrong choice.
 Here's why it's a trap for RV use.

 Address lock and "best effort" speeds